Christian Pentzold

 Joint annual conference of the German Communication Association (DGPuK) Sections “Digital Communication” and “Advertising Communication” held from 11 to 12 November 2021 at the University of Leipzig.

-The project analyses the integration of digital methods in processes of rural regional development.
-Therefore, the effects of digitization and mediatization on communication methods, social organization and institutions in these processes are examined and we study how analog and digital formats and procedures can be combined.
-The findings lead to recommendations for action and policy to strengthen the effectiveness of rural regional development processes.
+The project analysed the integration of digital methods in processes of rural regional development.
+Therefore, the effects of digitization and mediatization on communication methods, social organization and institutions in these processes were examined and we studied how analog and digital formats and procedures can be combined.
+The findings led to recommendations for action and policy to strengthen the effectiveness of rural regional development processes.
 More about the project here.

-In this project I collaborate with the Institute for Rural Development Research at the Johann Wolfgang Goethe-University of Frankfurt/Main.
-The project is funded by the Federal Office for Agriculture and Food (funding no: 2820FD011 B).
+In this project I collaborated with the Institute for Rural Development Research at the Johann Wolfgang Goethe-University of Frankfurt/Main.
+The project was funded by the Federal Office for Agriculture and Food (funding no: 2820FD011 B).

 The public relations project reaches out to core segments of a changing hybrid society.
 It provides communicative interfaces with three key target groups: the general lay public, political actors, and industry representatives.
 Involving these groups, it has three main objectives: First, the project continuously relays the approaches, scientific insights, and innovations brought forward in the CRC Hybrid Societies to its different stakeholders.
 (Objective 1: Knowing) Thus, it makes the CRC’s subject, methods, and findings accessible to civil society, politics, and industry.
 Second, the project actively involves these public and professional collectives so to survey their concerns and expectations and to feed them back into the ongoing research of the CRC.
 (Objective 2: Understanding) Third, it involves people in prototyping and testing scenarios of Embodied Digital Technologies (EDT) solutions where they can experience advanced forms of synthetic environments and participate in their analysis and construction.
 (Objective 3: Engaging)